-Looking back, I learnt masses during this period and for a while, hopped from meeting to meeting, enjoying the energy and soaking everything up.
+Looking back, I learned masses during this period and for a while, hopped from meeting to meeting, enjoying the energy and soaking everything up.

 I met lots of people who were new to property and there was always a buzz in the air – after seven or eight years feeling stifled and frustrated within a local government environment, here was a place where the entrepreneurial spirit was actively welcomed and encouraged!